 The CDC hasn’t yet released guidance on wearing two cloth masks or the efficacy of doing so.

 » READ MORE: Our best Philly tips: Read our most useful stories

 Double-masking doesn’t mean there’s no risk

 Masks are critical for preventing the spread of COVID-19.
 And the good news is that research is uncovering ways to improve mask usage for better protection.
-This, however, doesn’t negate the importance of other protective measures, like social distancing.
-These are now as essential as ever amid more transmissible variants.
+This, however, doesn’t negate the importance of other protective measures, especially getting vaccinated.

-And again, Goldstein emphasizes that what matters most is mask fit.
-“At the end of the day, it’s the proper fitting of the mask that’s going to make me more comfortable.”
+As for masking, again, what matters most is mask fit.
+“At the end of the day, it’s the proper fitting of the mask that’s going to make me more comfortable,” says Goldstein.